Join us for our Oct. 23 Annual Buffer Summit in Richmond, VA! RSVP here

 Landowner on computer

-The JRBP partnership works to provide the James River watershed with resilient streamside forests that improve water quality and that landowners visions are understood.
+Programs such as the James River Buffer Program (JRBP) works to provide the James River watershed with resilient streamside forests that improve water quality and that landowners visions are understood.
 For qualifying landowners, the program provides:

 • design and management plan